 In a very good year, the market gains 20%.
 Your portfolio is up $600,000 without you lifting a finger.
 In a great year… well, you get the idea.

-You realize that your future net worth depends far more on market returns than whether or not you’re working most years.
+You realize that your future net worth depends far more on market returns than whether or not you’re working.
 There are many reasons to work that have nothing to do with money, but at some point, you realize that the money you earn doesn’t impact your financial future much anymore.

 Has Your Portfolio Made More Money Than You?